-In support of OPM's mission to recruit, retain and honor a world-class workforce to serve the American people, we are responsible for (1) developing Federal Human Resources policies and regulations, (2) insuring agencies comply with policies, regulations, and laws, and (3) helping agencies develop overall processes to support these requirements.
+In support of OPM's mission to recruit, retain and honor a world-class workforce to serve the American people, we are responsible for (1) developing Federal Human Resources policies and regulations, (2) ensuring agencies comply with policies, regulations, and laws, and (3) helping agencies develop overall processes to support these requirements.
 Therefore, we know the HR business well; we live in a "regulatory-type" culture that tends to foster a role of oversight and accountability, not necessarily one that fully values collaboration with the public.
-However, we are facing a "New Day for Federal Service."
+However, we are facing a "New Day for the Civil Service."

-The OPM vision, mission and values demonstrate the importance of openness and, it is supported by each of our organizational values.
+The OPM vision, mission, and values support openness.
 Values create meaning in our culture.
 Our organizational values emphasize the importance of (1) the wider community, (2) listening to others' ideas, (3) enabling transparency, (4) accountability, (5) inclusiveness, (6) respect, (7) embracing challenges, (8) being open to possibilities of change, (9) superior customer service, (10) collaboration, and (11) innovation.
 OPM plans to reinforce these values through Open Government by engaging employees and the public to seek innovative new ways of doing our work that will enable us to generate extraordinary results.
-Openness provides us with a unique opportunity to collaborate with one another, learn together and be creative in building forward looking solutions so OPM can lead the way in the 21st Century.
+Openness provides us with a unique opportunity to collaborate with one another, learn together and be creative in building forward-looking solutions so OPM can lead the way in the 21st Century.